-The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the UK, Continental Europe, Australia, New Zealand and North America, and is exposed to potential currency fluctuations in these countries and places in which the Group operates.
+The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the UK, Continental Europe, Australia, New Zealand and Canada, and is exposed to potential currency fluctuations in these countries and places in which the Group operates.
 The results of the Group are recorded in Hong Kong dollars but its various subsidiaries, associates and joint ventures may receive revenue and incur expenses in other currencies.
-Any currency fluctuations on translation of the accounts of these subsidiaries, associates and joint ventures and loans may therefore impact on the Group's financial conditions or results of operations, asset values and liabilities.
-The fluctuations in currencies and in particular, the devaluation of the pound sterling arising from Brexit impact on all businesses in the market that have exposure in the UK and/or to pound sterling.
+Any currency fluctuations on translation of the accounts of these subsidiaries, associates and joint ventures and also on the repatriation of earnings, equity investments and loans may therefore impact on the Group's financial conditions or results of operations, asset values and liabilities.
+The fluctuations in currencies and in particular, the devaluation of the pound sterling arising from Brexit, impact on all businesses in the market that have exposure in the UK and/or to pound sterling.
 While the Company is not immune from such impact, there is no material change beyond market expectation.